 Meaning and History

 Safeway was founded in 1915 when 27-year-old Marion Barton Skaggs bought a small grocery store from his father.
-Unlike other retail outlets, it worked on the principle of self-service, which made it possible to save on salaries for clerks, shopkeepers, and grocers and thereby reduce the cost of goods.
+Unlike other retail outlets, it worked on the principle of self-service, which made it possible to save on salaries for clerks, shopkeepers, and grocers, thereby reducing the cost of goods.
 Marion continued to develop the family business.
 He opened several more locations with a similar business strategy, enlisting the help of his brothers.
 This is how the extensive Skaggs network was born.

-In 1926, it doubled with the acquisition of Safeway stores, formerly known as the Sam Seelig Company.
-Marion immediately seized the opportunity and renamed the company Skaggs-Safeway, and two years later (after merging with the Sanitary Grocery Company) – in Safeway.
+In 1926, it doubled by acquiring Safeway stores, formerly known as the Sam Seelig Company.
+Marion immediately seized the opportunity and renamed the company Skaggs-Safeway, and two years later (after merging with the Sanitary Grocery Company), it became Safeway.
 He did not want a grocery chain bearing his last name to remain after his death.
 In addition, the new name reflected the essence of the existing concept, built on cash payment without the ability to take goods on credit.

 1925 – 1952

 After the merger of Skaggs and Safeway, the Skaggs-Safeway company was formed.
-Then it was renamed again: the leaders removed the first word from the name.
+Then, it was renamed again: the leaders removed the first word from the name.
 Above the entrances to the shops were rectangular signs with an inscription in a decorative frame.
 The text was “SAFEWAY STORES” (above) and “DISTRIBUTION WITHOUT WASTE” (below).
 The two phases were separated by a horizontal strip, which connected the extreme “S” in the first line.
-These letters were specially enlarged and resembled dollar signs in combination with the strikethrough line.
+These letters were enlarged and resembled dollar signs combined with the strikethrough line.

 1952 – 1980